 Sarah and David Saturday Morning Prayer Book, students’ Siddurim

 Students will meet with Rabbi Fredda Cohen on Wednesdays to study and practice the Friday night and Shabbat morning services.

 Students are encouraged to participate in our Junior Congregation program from 11am-noon on Shabbat mornings to connect with our BAS community and put into practice the tefillot they are learning.

 Click here to listen to Shabbat and holiday prayers and songs.

 Students will examine the influence of Jewish history on North American life today.
 Students will explore the themes of exile and return, and learn how the values and traditions that have defined our people for countless generations help us to understand our world today.
 In their study of Jewish history, students will also see how the role of the synagogue has changed and stayed the same throughout time.

 Kitah Hay will explore the Jewish value of Maot Hitim, providing Passover food for those who need it, as well as issues of hunger in our community.
 Kitah Hay will deliver Passover packages to elderly people in the Bronx who are homebound.

-Our Chaverim (buddies) program gives Kitah Hay the opportunities to get to know Kitah Bet students, to strengthen our community across age groups.
+Our Chaverim (buddies) program gives Kitah Hay the opportunities to get to know Kitah Bet students and to strengthen our community across age groups.
 The fall parent visit will include time for the parents of the Chaverim in grades 2 & 5 to meet.
 We gather together for whole-school holiday celebrations, as well as for grade level family programs on Shabbat and Sundays during school.

-Camp JRF Retreat:
+Camp JRF Retreats: